Shen-Language/shen-sources/doc/port-performance.md

 them, translating tail calls as ordinary recursion eventually exhausts the host stack in kernel functions that are intended to run in constant space.

-Such ports must turn tail calls into iteration.
-Common representations include:
+Such ports need an iterative representation for tail calls.
+Common choices
+include:

 * a loop for self-tail recursion;
 * a trampoline for general calls between functions;